dynamsoft-docs/code-parser-docs-js/programming/javascript/release-notes/js-2.md

 ### Changelog

-* In this version, `DynamsoftCodeParser` SDK has been revamped to integrate with the `DynamsoftCaptureVision (DCV)` architecture, which is newly established to aggregate the features of multiple functional products powered by Dynamsoft.
-The features are designed to be pluggable, customizable and interactable.
-In addition, the functional products share the computation so that their processing speed is much higher than when they work individually.
+* The `DynamsoftCodeParser` SDK has been revamped to integrate with the newly established [DynamsoftCaptureVision (DCV)](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html) architecture.
-* In this version, the following code types are supported:
+* The definition of a code type is now associated with a specific coding standard.
+These are the supported code types:
   * [MRTD_TD1_ID]({{ site.code_types }}mrtd.html)
   * [MRTD_TD2_ID]({{ site.code_types }}mrtd.html)
   * [MRTD_TD2_VISA]({{ site.code_types }}mrtd.html)